 Remember, if you want credit for the Microbiology major, it must be microbiology-related research.
-If you have any doubts or questions about whether the work will count as microbiology research, please email Dr. Krause email@example.com with the research abstract.
-All the research for our department is approved by Dr. Krause.
-For approval, email your completed research form (see MIBO Research Approval Form below under "Forms & Links") to Dr. Krause to obtain his signature.
+If you have any doubts or questions about whether the work will count as microbiology research, please email Dr. Jennifer Walker firstname.lastname@example.org with the research abstract.
+All the research for our department is approved by Dr. Walker.
+For approval, email your completed research form (see MIBO Research Approval Form below under "Forms & Links") to Dr. Walker to obtain her signature.
 Once it has been approved, you will be given a POD so you can register for the course.

 What should I expect?

 Students will be spending around 12 hours in the lab per week.
 What you will be doing in the lab will be determined by the faculty member with whom you are working.